-For starters, this being the week for serendipitous discoveries, November 2004 marks the 75th anniversary of the Duncan yo-yo.
+For starters, November 2018 marks the 89th anniversary of the Duncan yo-yo.
 (Happy birthday!)
 The humble yo-yo is sold in a bewildering array of shapes, sizes, and designs—some of which include high-tech mechanisms ranging from ball bearings that reduce friction on the axle to a centrifugal clutch that enables the yo-yo to “sleep” (spin in place at the end of its string) and then snap back up just before it runs out of energy.
 The famous Duncan brand is now owned by the Flambeau Products Corporation, which bought the rights to the name from Duncan’s bankrupt company in 1968.
 But plenty of other manufacturers also make toys called yo-yos; in the United States, Duncan had lost the right to use the word as a trademark in 1965.
 (And in fact the legal battle over that issue contributed to the demise of the company.)

 Duncan had gone into production in 1930 after buying out Pedro Flores, an immigrant from the Philippines who brought the design (and the name) with him to the United States.
 From 1928–1930, Flores had successfully created a yo-yo fad, partly by organizing contests where yo-yo enthusiasts could show off their skill.
 The yo-yos Flores made had the string looped around the axle rather than tied to it, enabling the toy to “sleep” (and thus, by extension, making a wide variety of tricks possible).

-Toys similar in design to the yo-yo, but called by other names, were known in the United States at least as far back as the 1860s, and they were popular in England and France as long ago as the 1780s.
-Although their popularity waxed and waned, they never truly achieved fad status until Flores began mass-producing them in the U.S.
+Toys similar in design to the yo-yo, but called by other names, were known in America at least as far back as the 1860s, and they were popular in England and France as long ago as the 1780s.
+Although their popularity waxed and waned, they never truly achieved fad status until Flores began mass-producing them in the United States.

 Before the 18th century, though, accounts differ wildly.
 Clearly something resembling the yo-yo was in use in the Philippines centuries before Flores brought it to America, but whether it was a toy, a weapon, or both is unclear.
 Some say that the “weapon” theory was based on the fact that some hunters tied vines to a rock before throwing them at their prey in order to facilitate retrieval; I find this connection rather implausible.